 Look at the following example:

 Avoid keyword stuffing.
-Add the keywords naturally in the text to give both users and search engine crawlers a nice introduction about your page’s context.
+Add the keywords naturally in the text to give both users and search engine crawlers a nice introduction to your page’s context.

 4. Include your target keywords in the meta description

-The meta description is hidden to users but accessible by search engines.
+The meta description is hidden from users but accessible by search engines.
 It is shown in the search results as part of a search snippet.

 Although search engines may decide to use a different value for the meta description and not show what is specified by the user, it’s always a good SEO practice to have unique meta descriptions of ALL your pages.